How to segment a market

 Depending upon your segmentation task you may need just to complete steps one to three below, or you may need steps one to six – so check what is required first.

-(Note: The full nine steps of segmentation, targeting and positioning are discussed in the STP process section if further information is required.)
+(Please note: There are actually nine steps of the full segmentation, targeting and positioning process, which are discussed in the article on the full STP process.

 Step One – Define the market